wolfd/Mobile-Proto-16/lesson 0/README.md

 git remote add upstream git@github.com:MobileProto16/Mobile-Proto-16.git
 ```

-As an aside, Android studio has git integration.
-Be on the lookout for this.
-It's pretty cool.

 If you are using Windows as your OS, make sure you have your git shell set up and working *before* class starts.
 You can download git shell for Windows (here)[https://git-for-windows.github.io/].
 If you're using OSX version Maverick or later, git will already be present.
 Otherwise, start [downloading git here](https://git-scm.com/download/mac).

 ## 3. Join our slack channel [#mobileproto](https://olin.slack.com/messages/mobileproto/)